- Chart

 Strengths

-- Strong track record of infrastructure investment
+- Strong focus on infrastructure investment and maintenance.

-- Experienced management team
+- Experienced management team with regulatory expertise.

 Weaknesses

-- High capital expenditure requirements
+- High capital expenditure requirements for infrastructure upgrades.

 Opportunities

-- Expansion into new service territories
+- Expansion into related environmental services.

 Threats